NLnetLabs/nameshed/README.md

   - RS: "Pre-Signing Review Server": An instance of `ZoneServer` responsible for serving an unsigned loaded zone for review.

+  - KM: "Key Manager": An instance of `KeyManager` responsible for periodically invoking the `dnst keyset cron_next` command for each known unsigned zone, thereby ensuring that the `dnst keyset` state files for the zone are updated and on update that a zone resign command is sent to the "Zone Signer".

   - ZS: "Zone Signer": An instance of `ZoneSigner` responsible for signing an approved unsigned loaded zone.